NourAlz/E-Estate-Web-Version/README.md

 # E-Estate Web Version

-## This project is still under development.

-The project aims to put my full stack development skills into test, by creating a comprehensive database, then creating my backend APIs to finally connect them to my frontend.
-The backend for this project and the mobile version will be uploaded once all testing cases are passed.
+## This project aims to put my skills as a full stack developer into use.
+The project has a database made from scratch, along with a backend developed using dotnet framework that implements Rest APIs.
+The frontend uses React framework with a simple clean design that is easy to navigate through.